 Switching Jobs?
 Don’t Leave Your 401(k) Money Behind

-Don’t panic
+Don’t Panic

 Doing Nothing

-Many employees leave their 401(k) benefits with former employers for years, even decades.
+Many employees ignore and leave their 401(k) benefits with former employers for years, even decades.
 Most such accounts will continue functioning, unattended but largely unmolested.
 Typically, leaving your accumulated savings behind isn’t the end of the world, but it isn’t ideal either.
-An exception to this would be if the 401(k) has some kind of unique investment offering (a possible pro) or will charge excessive fees (a possible con).
-Also, smaller sums (under $5,000) just sitting in a former employee’s 401(k) may be “forced out” into an IRA in the employee’s name or into a check mailed to the employee’s home.

-Taking It Out in Cash
+Taking it Out in Cash

-When an employee leaves a company with a 401(k) account, they’re supposed to get a written notice explaining their options in great detail.
-One of these options is simply to take out in cash whatever the employee has accumulated (and “vested”, which is another conversation).
+When an employee leaves a company with a 401(k) account, they’re supposed to get a written notice explaining their options going forward in great detail.
+One of these options is to take out in cash whatever the employee has accumulated (and “vested”, which is another conversation).
 Should the employee so select (via a form), the custodian holding onto the 401(k) account will sell any remaining investments and send them a check.
 It’s often tempting to just grab the money, but for several reasons, this path is often a bad idea.

-First, money cashed out of a non-Roth 401(k) plan is taxable income which can diminish expected health insurance subsidies and other social assistance.
-Worse, withdrawals from retirement accounts made prior to age 59.5 are hit with an additional 10% tax penalty.
-To top it off, the 401(k) custodian handling the cash-out will withhold and forward to the IRS 20% of the account balance (plus state withholdings) toward these tax obligations.
+First, money cashed out of a non-Roth 401(k) plan is taxable income, which may or may not be desired at the time.
+Worse, withdrawals from retirement accounts made before age 59.5 are hit with an additional 10% tax penalty.
+To top it off, the 401(k) custodian handling the cash-out will withhold and forward to the IRS 20% of the account balance (plus any applicable state withholdings) to cover these tax obligations.
 This withholding may be refunded at a later date, but the process adds salt to the financial wound.
-Finally, money removed from retirement accounts diminish the potential for future tax sheltering.
+Finally, money removed from retirement accounts diminishes the potential for future tax sheltering.

 Rollover to a New IRA